De Beers: Operations

 In 2008, De Beers began production at the Snap Lake mine in the Northwest Territories, Canada; this was the first De Beers mine outside Africa and was Canada's first completely underground diamond mine.
-Production was suspended when the mine was put on care and maintenance in 2015.
-De Beers opened the Victor mine in Ontario, Canada, the same year, a day after Snap Lake.
+Production was suspended, the company attempted to find a buyer, and ultimately shut the mine in 2015 and let it flood in 2017.
+It was never profitable.
+De Beers opened the Victor mine in Ontario, Canada, the same year, a day after Snap Lake, and closed it in 2019 as projected.
+Reclamation work was completed in 2023.
 This was followed by the opening of the company's third mine in Canada, Gahcho Kue, in September 2016.
+It is a joint venture with Mountain Province Diamonds.

 Trading of rough diamonds takes place through two channels – De Beers Global Sightholder Sales (GSS) and De Beers Auction Sales.
 GSS sells about 90% of De Beers's rough diamonds, by value, and features wholly owned and joint venture operations in South Africa (De Beers Sightholder Sales South Africa), Botswana (DTCB), and Namibia (NDTC).
 They sort, value and sell 33% (2013) of the world's rough diamonds by value.

 There are two main types of customers for rough diamonds – Sightholders and Accredited Buyers.
 Sightholders have a term contract.
 Accredited Buyer status, introduced in 2015, allows companies that are not traditional Sightholders to access diamonds that were not allocated to existing Sightholders.
 De Beers also sells about 10% of its rough diamonds through online auction sales.
 The company pioneered the approach in 2008 when it broke with 44 years of direct sales to hold the diamond industry's first online international auction sale.
 It is now the world's leader in this kind of auction sale.

-De Beers employs more than 30,000 people on five continents, with more than 17,000 employees in Africa.
-Almost 8,000 people are employed in Botswana, around 6,200 in South Africa, nearly 2,900 in Namibia, some 1,260 in Canada and about 320 in exploration.
+As of 2023, De Beers employed approximately 20,000 people.

 In February 2020, De Beers reported its worst set of earnings since the company was bought by miner Anglo American in 2012.